LanQiha/LanQiha/README.md

 <h1> Yo ! </h1>

 - 🔭 I’m currently working on project_vm.
-- 🌱 I’m currently learning about unity.
+- 🌱 I’m currently learning about python.
 - 📫 How to reach me : lan_qiha on Discord.
 (To see my portfolio, please pm me on discord)

 ## 🔧 Skills